Thoughts

 Lizzo

 That is inspiring.
 Despite the fact that the post was written using an image without alternative text, the sentiment was genuine.
-When Tamman has used a common colloquial phrase that was ableist in the past, this was our response to that.
-I cannot stress this point enough though, people make mistakes with language.
-People, and I truly mean all of us, will at one time or another use ableist language again.
+When Tamman used a common colloquial phrase that was ableist in the past, we held ourselves accountable and shared our learning process in our blog post, “Language Reflects Culture.”
+We cannot stress this point enough though, people make mistakes with language.
+All of us, will at one time or another use ableist language again.
 English and our culture is so filled with references, phrases, and words that can be harmful or microaggressions to others.
-If you don’t believe me, I encourage you to check out a blog article from 2021 on autistichoya.com and ask yourself, not if you have used words on their list, but how many and how often do you say them.
-My favorite part of this blog article is the author’s ‘consider instead’ section after each word or phrase.
-Awareness building and educating at the same time – I love it!
+If you don’t believe us, we encourage you to check out “Glossary of Ableist Phrases” from autistichoya.com and ask yourself, not if you have used words on their list, but how many and how often do you say them.
+Our favorite part of this blog article is the author’s ‘consider instead’ section after each word or phrase.
+Awareness building and educating at the same time – amazing!
 Change is hard and it takes time to unlearn habits of speech.
 Let’s work to be accountable when mistakes occur and work hard not to say it again.

 When Tamman is working with a client to outline a digital accessibility roadmap or develop a comprehensive maturity plan, we work with our partners to understand that this is not about being perfect.
 Fear of feeling like they are not experts or can’t fix everything at once, often leads companies to take no action or to ignore the issue and hope no one notices.
 Apprehension around offending or not being perfect with language often leads to silence or retreating from having hard conversations.
 Language and culture are constantly evolving and it can be confusing.
 Building awareness and increasing understanding will lead to different and better choices, as well as actions.
 This is the goal and it will take time.